Xennet/xennetdocs/README.md

 ### Architecture

-The xenfsd executable will be deployed with Zennetd and it will be its only window to the outside world.
+The ZenFSd executable will be deployed with Zennetd and it will be its only window to the outside world.

-XenFS will work with nodes running slim POSIX VMs, typically FreeBSD.
-For the simplicity of implementation, debugging, monitoring and future development, we chose to implement XenFS with plain bash commands.
+ZenFS will work with nodes running slim POSIX VMs, typically FreeBSD.
+For the simplicity of implementation, debugging, monitoring and future development, we chose to implement ZenFS with plain bash commands.

 #### Hashed Elements